DarrenRegan/Graph-Theory---Project/README.md

 # Graph-Theory---Project
 G00326934 - Graph Theory Project - build a non-deterministic finite automaton (NFA) from a regular expression, and can use the NFA to check if the regular expression matches any given string of text.

+# Run program
+1. Download Zipped folder from github and unzip the folder
+2. Open unzipped folder and type cmd in file explorer to open the folder in command promt
+3. Once in the folder in command line type python matchRegEx.py to start script

 # Quick Notes